 "'This court has no power to rewrite the statute so as to make it conform to a presumed intention which is not expressed.'
 [Citations.]" ( California Teachers Assn. v.
 Governing Bd. of Rialto Unified School Dist.
 (1997) 14 Cal.4th 627, 633.)
 We sympathize with defendant's position on this issue and agree that the legislature should amend the statute to create an entitlement to attorney fees for the association if an action is "frivolous, unreasonable or without foundation."
 But we must rule on the statute before us, and therefore we agree with plaintiff that subdivision (b) does not authorize the court to award a prevailing association attorney fees.

 The trial court's decision sustaining the demurrers is affirmed.
 The order awarding costs to defendant that include attorney fees is reversed, and the matter is remanded to the trial court to enter a new costs award.
 Each party shall bear its own costs on appeal.

 Bedsworth, Acting P.J., and Aronson, J., concurred.

+FN *.
 Pursuant to California Rules of Court, rule 8.1105(b) and 8.1110, this opinion is certified for publication with the exception of Part II.C.

 FN 1.
 According to the property manager, defendant had previously received a judgment against plaintiff for $177,904.69.